PatriciaCB1/Predicting_NBA_Outcomes/README.md

     - Easily handle outliers and non-linear data
     - Easier to use when not utilizing image or natural language
 - Started with 50+ potential features (in the process of narrowing)
-- Random Forest initial model - likely overfit due to feature choices (includes data for both win and loss on the same game)
+- Random Forest initial model - likely overfit due to feature choices
-- Training & Testing sets: dropped “Home Win” column to make that our target.
-  - Did not use random oversampling, undersampling or combination
-  - Sample robust enough to not require enhancement
+- Evolution of model:  started with Random Forest and tested out a Logistic Regression model in parallel.
+    - Random Forest when refined provided 73.6% accuracy
+    - Logistic Regression provided 67% accuracy

+### Machine Learning Process Detail
+- Description of data pre-processing:
+    - As detailed in Data cleaning and exploration
+    - Game level data needed to be averaged and aggregated for an entire team over a full season
+- Feature selection:
+    - Offensive stats
+    - Defensive stats
+    - Team name
+- How data was split into training & testing sets:
+    - Home Team Win “outcome”
+    - 75% / 25% split
+    - Used same “Random State” when testing different models

+- Data enhancement for better feature fit creating a more reliable model (i.e. averages by team per season)

 ## Presentation Slides